Daffy Duck: More recent years

 Daffy appeared in later cartoons.
 He was one of many Looney Tunes characters allowed by Warner Bros. to appear in the 1988 Disney/Amblin film Who Framed Roger Rabbit.
 In the film, Daffy (utilizing his original, wacky characterization) shares a scene with his Disney counterpart Donald Duck whilst performing in a piano duel.
+He was animated by Dave Spafford.
 In 1987, to celebrate Daffy's 50th anniversary, Warner Bros. released "The Duxorcist" as its first theatrical Looney Tunes short in two decades.
-Daffy Duck also appeared in several feature-film compilations, including two films centering on Daffy.
+Daffy Duck also appeared in several feature-film compilations, including two films centered around himself.
 The first was released in 1983, Daffy Duck's Fantastic Island; the second came in 1988, Daffy Duck's Quackbusters, which is considered one of the Looney Tunes best compilation films and featured another new theatrical short, "The Night of the Living Duck".
 Daffy has also had major roles in films such as Space Jam in 1996 and Looney Tunes: Back in Action in 2003.
 The latter film does much to flesh out his character, even going so far as to cast a sympathetic light on Daffy's glory-seeking ways in one scene, where he complains that he works tirelessly without achieving what Bugs does without even trying.
 That same year, Warner Bros. cast him in a brand-new Duck Dodgers series.
 (It should be stressed that in this show, Duck Dodgers actually is Daffy Duck due to him being frozen in suspended animation in some unknown incident.)
 He had a cameo appearance in The Sylvester & Tweety Mysteries episode "When Granny Ruled the Earth", first airing on March 27, 1999.
 Daffy has also been featured in several webtoons, which can be viewed online.

 Daffy has also made appearances on numerous television series.
 In Tiny Toon Adventures, Daffy is a teacher at Acme Looniversity, where he is the hero and mentor of student Plucky Duck.
-He is shown as a baby in Baby Looney Tunes and appears to have a similar personality to some of his earlier years with him being a rival of Bugs and saying Woo-hoo! a lot. show and made occasional cameo appearances on Animaniacs and Histeria!.
-In Loonatics Unleashed, his descendant is Danger Duck (voiced by Jason Marsden), who is also lame and unpopular to his teammates.
-A majority of these appearances try to emulate Chuck Jones of the characters.
+He is shown as a baby in Baby Looney Tunes, and appears to have a similar personality to his earlier years with his rivalry with Bugs and saying, "Woo-hoo!" often in the show.
+He made occasional cameo appearances on Animaniacs and Histeria!.
+In Loonatics Unleashed, his descendant is Danger Duck (voiced by Jason Marsden), whom his teammates consider lame and unpopular.
+A majority of these appearances try to emulate Chuck Jones' incarnation of the character.

 Daffy has also been given larger roles in more recent Looney Tunes films and series.
 Following Looney Tunes: Back in Action, Warner Bros. has slowly moved the spotlight away from Bugs and more towards Daffy, as shown in the 2006 direct-to-video movie Bah, Humduck!
 A Looney Tunes Christmas, where Daffy plays the lead, while Bugs appears in a minor supporting role.